rackerlabs/otter/doc/standards.rst

 To check your docstring formatting, please use `make apidoc` to see if there are any Sphinx build errors.

+Note that since we are using Twisted, the ``:raises:`` keyword implies an asynchronous exception if the return value is a ``Deferred``.
+If possible exceptions should be asynchronous in an asynchronous function.
+If the function has a mix of asynchronous and synchronous, the synchronous exceptions should be explicitly called out.

 ----
 Pep8
 ----